fenago/apache-solr/lab_guides/Lab_6.md

 sizing**, **formatting**, **ordering**,
 **backup.alternate behavior**, and
 **categorization**.
-Fragments or snippets
-.indexterm} are parts of the response that contain matching terms.
+Fragments or snippets are parts of the response that contain matching terms.
 ### Highlighting parameters
 Solr provides a large list for highlighting fragments.
 The following are the basic parameters required to start